prateek147/prateek147.github.io/source/_posts/2013-12-17-ios-application-security-part-22-runtime-analysis-and-manipulation-using-gdb.markdown

 ---
 layout: post
-title: "IOS Application Security Part 22 – Runtime Analysis and Manipulation using GDB"
+title: "iOS Application Security Part 22 – Runtime Analysis and Manipulation using GDB"
 date: 2013-12-17 10:11
 comments: true
 categories: [security]
 ---

-<p>In this article, we will look at how we can use GDB to perform runtime analysis of IOS applications.
-In the <a href="http://highaltitudehacks.com/security/">previous</a> articles, we have looked at how we can use Cycript to analyze and manipulate the runtime behaviour of IOS applications.
+<p>In this article, we will look at how we can use GDB to perform runtime analysis of iOS applications.
+In the <a href="http://highaltitudehacks.com/security/">previous</a> articles, we have looked at how we can use Cycript to analyze and manipulate the runtime behaviour of iOS applications.
 We have learnt how we can perform method <a href="http://highaltitudehacks.com/2013/07/25/ios-application-security-part-8-method-swizzling-using-cycript">swizzling</a> and have our own methods being called instead of the original implementations.
 So why we do need GDB ?
 Well, what Cycript doesn't allow us to do yet is set breakpoints and alter the values of variables and registers after a particular instruction.
 With GDB, we can dive deep into the application, observe the low level assembly instructions, manipulate the values in the registers and hence change the application flow completely.</p>

 <!-- more -->